 Answering basic 5Ws questions about people, places, things and events

-Simple ordering
+Simple ordering.

 Sentence / language complexity: short simple sentences with controlled vocabulary (e.g., The cat ran.).